aaronfeingold/fest-vibes-ai-ETL/README.md

-# AJF Live Re-Wire ETL Pipeline
+# Fest Vibes AI ETL Pipeline

 ## Overview
 This project implements an ETL (Extract, Transform, Load) pipeline for scraping event data from a sample website, processing the data, and making it available via a cache and database.